 During a Free Weekend, an additional button will be placed on your game’s store page that will let users install the game.
 You should point any external promotion you are doing to your game’s store page.
 By default, Free Weekends do not currently surface automatically to Steam customers.

-If your Free Weekend is accompanied by a discount, customers will receive wishlist notifications about the discount (if your discount is 20% or more), and the game may appear in various places on Steam depending on sales performance.
-In some cases, we might feature a Free Weekend Promotion elsewhere on Steam, using the same decision-making process we do for curated discounts
+As your Free Weekend is accompanied by a discount, customers will also receive wishlist notifications about the discount (if your discount is 20% or more), and the game may appear in various places on Steam depending on sales performance.

 Can Free Weekend players leave a review on my game?